apache/datasketches-website/docs/Memory/MemoryPackage.md

 ## Memory Package

+Note: this applies to the memory package prior to version 0.10.0

 ### Introduction
 The DataSketches sketches-core repository consists of two sub-modules: <i>sketches</i> and <i>memory</i> each of which have their own POM and are released as separate sets of jars prefixed as <i>sketches-core</i>